Career Timeline of Byron Donalds: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Byron Donalds made an impact.

-Byron Donalds is an American politician and financial analyst currently serving as the U.S. representative for Florida's 19th congressional district since 2021.
-As a member of the Republican Party, he represents much of Southwest Florida in Congress.
+Byron Donalds is an American politician and financial analyst currently serving as the U.S. Representative for Florida's 19th congressional district since 2021.
+As a member of the Republican Party, he represents a large portion of Southwest Florida.
+His background combines experience in finance with his current role in national politics.

 In 2002, Byron Donalds earned a Bachelor of Science degree in finance and marketing from Florida State University.